The 10 Best Attractions at Disney’s Animal KingdomMain photo by Garrett Martin Travel Lists Animal Kingdom

-Animal Kingdom, Disney’s fourth theme park in Orlando, will be turning 20 early next year, and it’s never been better.
-The extravagant Pandora—The World of Avatar expansion opened in May, adding a veneer of alien splendor to what was already the most beautifully designed park at Walt Disney World.
-With Pandora’s two new attractions, and the new nighttime show Rivers of Light, you could easily spend an entire day at Animal Kingdom, marveling at animals in realistic habitats, taking in a number of live shows, and then braving some of the most exciting rides in Orlando.
-If you’re wondering what to prioritize during your day at the park, check out our list below, and plan those Fast Passes accordingly.
+Disney’s Animal Kingdom, the most recent addition to Disney World in Orlando, turns 25 on April 22, and it’s never been better.
+The extravagant Pandora—The World of Avatar expansion opened in 2017, adding a veneer of alien splendor to what was already the most beautifully designed park at Walt Disney World.
+With the addition of Pandora—which really comes to life at night, with its bioluminescent “plantlife” shining bright—you could easily spend an entire day at Animal Kingdom, marveling at animals in realistic habitats, taking in a number of live shows, and then braving some of the most exciting rides in Orlando.
+If you’re wondering what to prioritize during your day at the park, check out our list below.
 Don’t stress too much about packing all this in, though: the park itself is so breath-taking that you’ll have an unforgettable time even if you don’t make it onto every ride and attraction.

 If you want to get a close-up look at some animals from Africa, this walking trail is the thing for you.
 It features gorillas, hippos, meerkats, colobus monkeys, zebras and much more, including an aviary just packed full of birds.
 (You know you want to see that Hottentot teal.)
 Along with another walking trail we’ll be getting to in a moment, and one of the park’s major rides, this is the most Animal Kingdom feels like a traditional zoo.